Ojas6987/LeagueOfLegendsWinPrediction/README.md

 ---

 ## Baseline Model ##
-In order to make a model specifically, for player prediction, we first had to clean our dataset by taking away any overall team data (we decide to keep team_kills so that our decision tree could associate overall team kills with a player's kills, possibly using team contribution).
+In order to make a model specifically, for player prediction, we first had to clean our dataset by taking away any overall team data.
 After using only player data, we narrowed down the features we were using to these:
 - **league** (nominal): The specific league the player played in.
 Useful feature as being in a more competitive league could increase the possibility of a loss.
 - **position** (nominal): The position/role of the player in the game.
 Different positions each have their own unique skills.
 - **champion** (nominal): The "character" in the game, each with their own skills/play type